isabella232/media-analytics.en-1/help/media-reports/media-workspace-panels/media-concurrent-viewers.md

 # Media Concurrent Viewers Reporting{#media-concurrent-viewers}

->[!IMPORTANT]
->
->This feature is in Limited Testing for Media Analytics customers.
-[Learn more...](https://docs.adobe.com/content/help/en/analytics/landing/an-releases.html)

 Analyzing concurrent viewers enables you to understand where peak concurrency occurred or where drop-offs happened to provide valuable insight into the quality of content and viewer engagement, and to help with troubleshooting or planning for volume and scale.

 ## Media Concurrent Viewers Panel in Analysis Workspace